- What We Do

 First proposed by former POST board adviser Paul Reimer, this 90-mile recreational trail will follow the route Portolá took on his exploration of the Peninsula, much of which followed ancient Ohlone trade routes.

 The planning of this regional trail is now being managed by San Mateo County Parks Department, under the leadership of Supervisors Don Horsley and Carole Groom.
-Additionally, a diverse group of 90 organizations and individuals have formed a trail committee to shape this monumental community effort.
+A feasibility study was completed in 2019 to guide the next steps of the project.
+It honed in on the trail routing and interpretive trail opportunities to help share this history.
+Additionally, a diverse group of 90 organizations and individuals formed a trail committee to shape this monumental community effort.

 There’s still a lot of work to do to make this trail a reality.
 But it’s exciting to be a part of this community effort and support the work of our partners.
 Please stay tuned as we work to support the development of this new regional trail and create new ways for you to engage with our local history.